satya-arjunan/visocyteold/Utilities/Doxygen/pages/MajorAPIChanges.md

 ###Removed ctkRangeSlider and ctkDoubleRangeSlider###

-These classes were not used by Visocyte.
+These classes were not used by ParaView.
 Use pqDoubleRangeSliderPropertyWidget instead.

 Changes in 5.2